-This amazing recipe is all a part of a bigger YouTuber collaboration filled with amazing holiday recipes, all vegan of course!
-From recipes like Vegan Sausage Rolls to Hasselback Potatoes to Sweet Potato Lasagna, this collab ha you covered for a delicious vegan holiday dinner.
-Be sure to check out everyone else’s amazing recipes in the YouTube playlist here.
-Be sure to check out everyone in this amazing collab: The Viet Vegan, Sweet Simple Vegan, Caitlin Shoemaker, Cheap Lazy Vegan, Sarah’s Vegan Kitchen, Lisa Kitahara and Vegan Travel Eats.
+This amazing recipe is all a part of a bigger YouTuber collaboration filled with amazing holiday recipes.
+From Vegan Sausage Rolls to Hasselback Potatoes to Sweet Potato Lasagna.
+This collab has you covered for a delicious vegan holiday dinner.
+Check out everyone else’s amazing recipes in the YouTube playlist here.
+Check out everyone in this amazing collab: The Viet Vegan, Sweet Simple Vegan, Caitlin Shoemaker, Cheap Lazy Vegan, Sarah’s Vegan Kitchen, Lisa Kitahara and Vegan Travel Eats.

 We also have had an amazing How To Vegan the Holidays Series that has been going on all of December, filled with amazing holiday recipes.
 You can check out that series playlist here.

 - 1 cup cold coconut oil

 - 3-6 tbsp ice water

 - 1 tbsp orange zest